cloud-native-sig/hpcdays26-pocket-sized-kubernetes/mkdocs/docs/introduction.md

 ### Key Components

 - **Node**: A physical or virtual machine in the cluster
-- **Pod**: The smallest deployable unit consisting of one more containers that share storage/network
+- **Pod**: The smallest deployable unit consisting of one or more containers that share storage/network
 - **Deployment**: Manages a set of identical pods (defines desired state)
 - **Service**: Stable network endpoint to access pods
 - **Control Plane**: The brain of the cluster, makes decisions based on the current cluster state, accessible via the **API Server**